It’s not if, but when you will experience a crisis

 How long do I have access to these courses?

-You will have access to your course(s) until September 6, 2020.
+You will have access to your course(s) until the final day of the course.

 How do I know if I’ve successfully completed the course?

 You have completed the course if you’ve viewed all of the videos, answered all of the discussion questions, and score above 80% on the capstone quiz.

 Can I get a refund?